Passwerob/hand-writing-number-recognition-code/README.md

 #It may be your python project.
 #But I hope that you don't copy it all.
 #you shoule try to understand it
-#there are a lot of explanatory note in Chinese .It may be helpful for you to understand .
+#there are a lot of explanatory note in Chinese .It may be helpful for you to understand

-##
+#upload
-import torch
+update the codes for it and add an additional VAE to generate Mnist/